NAV on 2019/03/20

 Sam has been appointed head of the Unconstrained Strategies team at Momentum Asset Management and brings 16 years' of domestic and global investment experience to the firm.
 Sam was at Investec Asset Management until September 2011, where he held the positions of director, head of South African equities and portfolio manager in the Global Contrarian team.
 He started his career in the investment management industry at Allan Gray and moved to Abvest (now ABSA Asset Management), where he fulfilled the roles of portfolio manager, chief investment officer and, ultimately, chief executive officer, before leaving to join Investec Asset Management in early 2006.
 He headed a team of investment professionals responsible for well over R100 billion in equities across the full spectrum of portfolios, from pure equity to multiasset mandates.
 He was the lead portfolio manager and key decision maker for close on R40 billion in client assets, including the Investec Global Franchise Fund and Investec Cautious Managed Fund.
 He also managed the Discovery Equity Fund from its inception in November 2007.

-The Fund generated a 2.0% return for the quarter, outperforming the fund’s benchmark, being the South African General Equity Peer Group average, which generated a negative 0.7% return for the period.
-Domestic assets were flat for the quarter, with offshore assets accounting for all of the fund’s return.
-Key domestic contributors included Santam, up 16.6%; FirstRand, rising 6.2%; and Old Mutual, up 14.5% for the quarter.
-Contributing detractors included Long4Life, down 16.5%; and Anheuser-Busch Inbev, which lost 10.6% over the period.
+The Fund generated a negative 3.8% return for the quarter, outperforming the fund’s benchmark, being the South African General Equity Peer Group average, which generated a negative 4.9% return for the period.
+Domestic assets detracted 2.9% from returns for the quarter, with offshore assets detracting 0.8%.
+Key domestic contributors included Spar, up 15.3%; Woolworths, rising 11.1%; and Metair, up 30.4% for the quarter.
+Contributing detractors included British American Tobacco, down 27.3%; and Anheuser-Busch Inbev, which lost 22.1% over the period.

-The fund’s offshore exposure stood at 27.5% at quarter end.
-Offshore securities rose 7.8% in Rand and 4.9% in US$ over the period.
-Key positive contributors in the offshore portion were TJX, rising 18.2%, Union Pacific Corp, gaining 15.5% and Johnson & Johnson, up 14.6% in US$.
-Contributing detractors included L Brands, down 16.1%; and Wells Fargo, which lost 4.5% in US$ over the quarter.
+The fund’s offshore exposure stood at 26.8% at quarter end.
+Offshore securities dropped 2.7% in Rand and 4.4% in US$ over the period.
+Key positive contributors in the offshore portion were Starbucks, rising 13.9%, Proctor & Gamble, gaining 11.4% and McDonald’s, up 6.8% in US$.
+Contributing detractors included TJX, down 19.8%; and Union Pacific, which lost 14.7% in US$ over the quarter.

-The fund has a 11.5% allocation to attractive yielding property stocks (local and offshore) which returned 2.9% for the quarter.
-To add some further yield to the portfolio preference shares are held amounting to 4.8% of total assets.
+The fund has a 11.6% allocation to attractive yielding property stocks (local and offshore) which dropped 4.4% during the quarter.
+To add some further yield to the portfolio, preference shares are held amounting to 4.4% of total assets.
 The yield on these instruments is on average greater than 10%.
 We view this as attractive given specific future value unlock catalysts we have identified.

 The average historic dividend yield of all the securities in the fund is 4.8%, with the prospective 12-month forward yield expected to be over 5%.
 Note that this is a gross yield which does not include local and offshore withholding taxes as well as management and admin fees.